 Is Playing Online Texas Hold’Em Legal?

 Yes, there are no US federal gambling laws that make online poker illegal.
-Playing Texas Hold’Em online is allowed in 48 of 50 states excluding Washington and Connecticut.
-Those states have specific laws directed towards online gambling while the other 48 have no such legislation directed towards offshore online poker rooms.
+Playing Texas Hold’Em online is allowed in 49 of 50 states excluding Washington.
+That state has specific laws directed towards online gambling while the other 49 have no such legislation directed towards offshore online poker rooms.

 Best Legal Online Texas Hold’Em Poker Sites